dummifiedme/TheNotebook/NotesVault/0 Inbox/Learnings/Diplomacy - Wikipedia.md

 card-deck: UPSC::GS2::IR
 file-tags: IR Terms
 ---

-> For the textual analysis of historic documents, see Diplomatics.

-## Diplomacy - Wikipedia
+## Diplomacy
 ### What is Diplomacy? #definition #QnA
 - Practice of negotiation between representatives of states or group, so as to influence the decisions and conduct of foreign governments through
 	- dialogue
 	- negotiation
 	- other non-violent means.
-- Generally by professionals aka DIPLOMATS and on TOPICAL (specific) matters.]
+- Generally by professionals aka DIPLOMATS, and on TOPICAL (specific) matters.]

-#### Etymology of 'Diplomacy'
+#### Etymology of 'Diplomacy' #QnA
+- derived from the 18th century French term *diplomate*
+	-  based on the ancient Greek *diplōma*, which roughly means “an object folded in two"

 ### Relation between the foreign policy and diplomacy. #QnA